-You have been noticing that many of your automatic behaviors are actually not very environmentally friendly, or perhaps have some kind of negative social impact.
-This seems to have motivated you to try to make some changes, which probably was somewhat challenging and didn't give you a good feeling of satisfaction.
+The choices you made in the survey, however, provide a surprising insight: You have been noticing that many of your automatic behaviors are not very environmentally friendly, or perhaps have some kind of negative social impact.
+This seems to have motivated you to try to make some changes, although it might not have been easy.

-And yet this is a very important moment of awareness: change starts with our noticing some discomfort about something, and we want to do something about it to feel better (or at least less bad).
+Nevertheless, this is a very important moment of awareness: change starts with our noticing some discomfort about something and wanting to do something about it to feel better (or at least less bad).
 In this case, you seem to have achieved this very important step.

-Of course it can be overwhelming to think about the complex problems.
+Of course it can be overwhelming to think of the complex problems.
 But what if you start small?